metaplex-foundation/docs/docs/03-guides/00-candy-machine-ui/index.md

 ## Setting up

-Open the file `.env.example` located in the folder `~/metaplex/js/packages/candy-machine-ui` and modify the following:
+Open the file `.env.example` located at the root of the new folder `~/candy-machine-ui` and modify the following:

 - Set the value of `REACT_APP_CANDY_MACHINE_ID` to match the `ID` of your Candy Machine.
-The `ID` was in the output of the `upload` command and can also be found inside your Candy Machine cache file - this is located in the same directory that you executed the `upload` command (e.g., `.cache/devnet-example`)
+The `ID` was in the output of the `sugar deploy` command and can also be found by running `sugar show` in the same directory that you made your Candy Machine in.

 - Specify the intended network you wish to use.
 In this example we are using the `devnet`:
     ```bash
     REACT_APP_CANDY_MACHINE_ID=<YOUR CANDY MACHINE PROGRAM ID>